OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

     ONEGATE_ENDPOINT="https://onegate...
     SSH_PUBLIC_KEY="ssh-rsa ABAABeqzaC1y...

 If the :ref:`linux context packages for EC2 <linux_packages>` are installed in the VM, these parameters will be used to configure the VM.
-These is the :ref:`list of the supported parameters for EC2 <ec2_context>`.
+This is the :ref:`list of the supported parameters for EC2 <ec2_context>`.

 For example, if you want to enable SSH access to the VM, an existing EC2 keypair name can be provided in the EC2 template section or the :ref:`SSH public key of the user <vcenter_context>` can be included in the CONTEXT section of the template.